Skip to content

 Similar to its predecessor, the Reebok Floatride Energy 4 has been a strong running shoe for the budget-friendly performance class.
 This model features a similar outsole and midsole construction to the Reebok Floatride Energy 3 and a reworked upper.

-As someone who really enjoyed the Reebok Floatride Energy 3, I was super excited to test and review the Reebok Floatride Energy 4.
+As someone who enjoyed the Reebok Floatride Energy 3, I was super excited to test and review the Reebok Floatride Energy 4.
 This model’s performance is consistent with the 3 for the most part and I think it’s a good pick for most recreational runners.

-If you’re looking for a really strong budget-friendly running shoe, I think the question is now, “Should I go with the Floatride Energy 3 or Floatride Energy 4?”
+If you’re looking for a really strong, budget-friendly running shoe, I think the question is now, “Should I go with the Floatride Energy 3 or Floatride Energy 4?”

 Who Should Invest In the Reebok Floatride Energy 4?